rateldajer/markcrowley/ece657A_W21_outline_doc.md

     - logical design and clear description of a expeirmental methodology
     - programming various algorithms for processing, training and analysis of data to achieve given tasks (Programming will be in Python using libraries such as sci-kit learn and tensor flow)
 - **35% Tests** (3 tests on different parts of the course, online timed question banks or take-home formats submitted to Crowdmark)
+- **?% Participation** (`To be determined early in term`)
-- **?% Participation** (optional, will be discussed collectively at start of term and can be shifted from the other components)
+    - This will be discussed collectively at start of term and can be shifted from the other components.
     - This could include engagement in live sessions, creation of annotated writeups of course materials for other students to utilize, or literature reviews of papers for other students to read.